tauri-apps/tauri-docs/docs/community/ci-cd.md

 ---
 id: ci-cd
-title: CI/CD
 ---

+# CI/CD

 ## Continuous Integration

-Github Actions has two triggers of which we make heavy use: `push` and `pull_request`.
-Every commit that made to the repo is a `push`.
+Github Actions has two triggers we use heavily: `push` and `pull_request`.
+Every commit that is made to the repo is a `push`.
 When you open a pull request from a branch (call it `great_feature`) to another branch (our working branch, `dev`), each commit to `great_feature` would possibly trigger both of these events.
-We can use a filter to focus on the events we care about though.
+We can use a filter to focus on the events we care about, however.
 In our workflows, we only PR (pull request) the `dev` and `master` branches.
 This means that if we filter to only the `dev` and `master` branches on commit, we will only run that workflow when we _merge_ a PR.
-A merged PR typically only occurs once a day or less so this will be a good fit for the longer running tests, e.g. the smoke tests in our case.
+A merged PR typically only occurs once a day or less, so this is a good fit for the longer running tests, e.g., the smoke tests in our case.
 Below is how that might look.

 Unit tests: